 Transfer back to El Calafate for the 6 hour bus ride to the Chile border.
 Here meet with your 4x4 transfer the rest of the way into Torres del Paine National Park and arrive at the Ecocamp, a deluxe tent camp of large igloo-shaped tents which were built to minimize environmental impact while providing a comfortable setting.
 The EcoCamp provides candlelight, feather comforters, composting toilets, and plenty of quiet to enjoy your spectacular surroundings.

 Hikers can venture to the foot of the gigantic spires of El Paine (8 hours roundtrip).
-Weather permitting, witness the most famous sight of the Torres del Paine - the three granite monoliths reaching 9,400 feet- a testament to the massive glacial forces that carved them out of the earth.
+Weather permitting, you'll witness the most famous sight of the Torres del Paine - the three granite monoliths reaching 9,400 feet- a testament to the massive glacial forces that carved them out of the earth.